kri55is/DivideAndConquere/README.md

 # DivideAndConquere
-Sort an array of integer
+Efficient way to sort an array of integer

 Visual Studio Express 2013 used.